hallambaker/Mathematical-Mesh/Web/Reference/network.md

 </div>
 ~~~~

-The 'network delete' command deletes a contact entry entry by means of
+The 'network delete' command deletes a network entry entry by means of
 its unique catalog identifier.